Compare other products

 What's the best way to pay off a balance transfer credit card?

-Do the maths.
+- Do the maths.
 Take your unpaid balance and divide it by the number of months on your 0% balance transfer offer.
 Let's say you have a $4,000 balance to repay and a 26-month balance transfer offer.
-You need to repay $154 a month.
+You need to repay $154 a month to pay it off on time.

 Set yourself up for success by setting up direct debit payments from your bank account each month.
 Watch as your balance goes down, and make sure it's paid off before the balance transfer period ends.